gidon-handler/Angular-S3-private-image-gallery/projects/ngx-aws-s3-private-image-mng/README.md

 })
 export class MyComponent implements OnInit {

-  // Serve API that get Imported into the library
+  // Server APIs that get Imported into the library
   apis: ApiPaths = {
     getImages: '/path/to/getImages/api/',
     upload: '/path/to/upload/api',